l33tdawg/silentgem/README.md

 python silentgem.py --setup-insights
 ```

-During setup, you'll create a dedicated Telegram bot (via BotFather).
-The bot only needs to be added to channels where you want to issue commands and receive responses, not to the source channels being monitored.
+During setup, you'll create a **private Telegram bot** that's exclusively for your use.
+The bot works transparently by searching your local message database—**you don't need to add it to any channels**.
+Simply direct message the bot to search across all your stored conversations.

 #### Creating a Bot with BotFather

-To create a bot for Chat Insights:
+To create your private bot for Chat Insights:

 1. Open Telegram and search for [@BotFather](https://t.me/BotFather)
 2. Start a chat with BotFather